brucecoddington/react-timesheet-univ/README.md

 ## Gulp Tasks ##
 ### These are the Gulp.js tasks for your dev process: ###

-* `gulp init` - Runs the Semantic UI build.

-* `gulp watch:dev` - Watches development files and runs builds when needed.
+* `gulp watch` - Watches development files and runs builds when needed.

 * `gulp serve:dev` - Starts the Hapi server and serves the files.